Heuscartist/RISCV-RV32i-CPU-Core/README.md

 Makerchip Studio is an online integrated development environment (IDE) for digital design, particularly focused on hardware description languages (HDLs) like Verilog and SystemVerilog.
 It provides a platform for designing, simulating, and synthesizing digital circuits and systems.
 Makerchip Studio offers a range of features including code editing, waveform visualization, and interactive debugging, making it a comprehensive tool for FPGA and ASIC design.
 ![image](https://github.com/Heuscartist/RISCV-RV32i-CPU-Core/assets/75829014/15e7211f-1619-4327-b3ba-ea0b77df1f49)

+## Learning outcomes of the Workshop
+**Digital Logic Fundamentals:** The course lays the groundwork by introducing you to the basic concepts of digital logic, the building blocks of computer hardware.
+You'll learn about logic gates, their operations, and how they combine to create more complex circuits.

+**RISC-V Architecture:**  You'll gain a solid understanding of the RISC-V architecture, a type of instruction set architecture (ISA) gaining traction in the hardware domain.
+This includes exploring the RISC-V instruction set and how it works.

+**Building a Simple RISC-V CPU:**  The course gets practical by guiding you through the process of building a simplified RISC-V CPU core.
+You'll use modern circuit design tools and explore the Transaction-Level Verilog (TL-Verilog) language for simulation purposes.